hund030/TeamsFx_Wiki_review/Respond-to-card-actions-in-Teams.md

 You need to replace `${userID}` with user MRI in code when rendering your card content.

 #### Step 2: add use-specific adaptive cards
-You need to design the user-specific to refresh to specific users (e.g. `refreshResponse.json` for userA in above sample).
-To get started, you can create a `refreshResponse.json` with the following content:
+You need to design the user-specific Adaptive Card to refresh a specific response card such as `refreshResponse.json` for userA shown in the diagram for [refresh behavior](#Auto-refresh-to-user-specific-view).

 * For TS/JS: create the adaptive card file in `src/adaptiveCards/` folder.
 * For CSharp: create the adaptive card file in `Resources/` folder.